 Living in Spain each summer enables her to maintain and improve her own linguistic proficiency in Spanish while introducing her second “home” to others.
 In addition to the university courses, Ms. Priceman also offers an Immersion Camp experience for youngsters between the ages of 4 and 13.
 This program was designed to meet the needs of young learners (FLES and immersion students) whose families are looking for an authentic cultural and linguistic living experience.
 She developed Serious Spanish, a Spanish Immersion program for teens who are looking for a true cultural and linguistic Immersion experience.

 Kathleen is committed to providing unique linguistic and cultural immersion experiences that are part of 21st Century learning to educators, adults, teens and families.
+After a two year hiatus due to Covid-19, she is looking forward to returning to Salamanca this coming summer.
 Join her this July and become a temporary resident of one of the most amazing cities of Spain.

 Contact her to discuss participating in one of the exciting programs she offers or to design a unique living and studying experience.